MicroFocus/fortify-issue-manager/README.md

 - `FORTIFY_APPLICATION_IDS`
     This property is a comma separated list of Fortify on Demand application ids

+- `FORTIFY_RELEASE_FILTERS`
+    This property is a delimited list of field filters for Fortify on Demand releases.
+    If no release filters are specified, the following filter is applied:
+    `sdlcStatusType:Production`

+- `FORTIFY_ISSUE_FILTERS`
+    This property is a delimited list of field filters for Fortify on Demand issues.
+    If no issue filters are specified, the following filters are applied:
+    `severityString:Critical|High+auditorStatus:Remediation Required`

 - `JIRA_USERNAME`
     This property configures the Jira username